GlobeletJS/tile-retriever/README.md

 The retriever function inputs a set of tile coordinates of the form `{ z, x, y }` and a callback function.
-It then retrieves the tile from the endpoints specified in the source, and returns the layers and features as a dictionary of GeoJSON FeatureCollections.
+It then retrieves the tile from the endpoints specified in the source, and executes the callback function with the tile's layers and features as a dictionary of GeoJSON FeatureCollections.

 Using tile-retriever, you can play with the [basic demo][], build your own [GIS][] code from scratch, or anything in between!